 The views from inside are equally spectacular.
 A glass walled living room facing olive groves and rolling hills offers a living canvas of Tuscany that is constantly transformed by the passing sun and changing seasons.
 French doors from every ground floor room open to the outside with the kitchen opening to a furnished patio with endless views over the undulating beauty of the valley.
 Those coming in May, June or late fall get to experience this vast landscape covered in vivid shades of emerald green.
 The extensive grounds offer a pool, a pay-per-use sauna beside the pool and a wood fired oven.

 Casa Pavone is a private home on two floors that are not connected inside the house.
 An outdoor brick stairway is used to reach the first floor.
 It offers four comparable bedrooms and bathrooms, two living rooms, a large dining area, three fireplaces and two furnished patios, one at either end of the villa.
-The price includes: a mid-week, three hour cleaning with a towel change, two baskets of firewood and one USB Internet connection.
+The price includes: a mid-week, three hour cleaning with a towel change, two baskets of firewood and Wi-Fi.

 Casa Pavone was once part of a monastic farming estate doubling as a medieval inn for pilgrims and knights traveling the Via Francigena, a route that connected Canterbury, England to the Vatican.
 The present owners did a commendable job in restoring and preserving this villa's authenticity.
 The original stone walls, thick wood beamed ceilings, terracotta floors and brick archways artfully adorn this spacious home.
-The dining room, living rooms and each bedroom have at least one screened window, and every bathroom has a heated towel rack.
+All of the windows have screens, and every bathroom has a heated towel rack.

 This part of Tuscany is scattered with small, well preserved medieval villages, massive fortresses and ancient thermal springs that remain unaltered and mostly unaffected by mass tourism.
 Even restaurant prices are consistently modest.
 A mile away starts the ascent through the tiny village of Rocca d'Orcia to Rocca Tentennano, a limestone castle built in 1250 over the remains of a much older fortress.
 With commanding views across the valley, Rocca Tentennano was a hotly contested prize between Florence and Siena.
 The fortress, now open to the public, guards a small but welcoming village with a restaurant, a small museum showcasing 15th and 16th century Sienese paintings and a plaque commemorating St. Catherine of Siena, Italy's patron saint who lived here briefly.